Aleschio/Markdown-GDD/index.md

 click on tile - avatar moves to clicked tile and collect resource if there\
 click on tile with avatar neraby - popup building upgrade/downgrade menu\
 bug button (optional)- this will send wave of pest to both players\
-foreign mask button - wear second player's mask - this allows you to go to their grounds and do actions with buildings\
+foreign mask button - wear second player's mask - this allows you to go to their territory and do actions with buildings\
 book button - this will unmask player and allow him to go to restricted area

 **ingame menu button**